jacksonjacob24/Time-Series-Forecasting-for-Stock-Prices/README.md

 ## **📌 Project Overview**
 This project aims to predict **NIFTY-50 stock prices** using **Time Series Forecasting techniques**.
 The dataset consists of **NIFTY-50 stock market data (2000-2021)**.
 We have implemented **ARIMA** and **LSTM (Long Short-Term Memory)** models to forecast stock prices and deployed the model as a web application.
+This project helps investors, traders, and analysts gain insights into future price movements, improving decision-making in the stock market.

 ---

 ## **🚀 Features**
+✅ **Data Preprocessing** – This involves multiple steps to clean and transform the raw stock market data:
+   - Handling **missing values** by imputation or removal to maintain consistency.
+   - Removing **outliers and anomalies** caused by market fluctuations or data errors.
-✅ **Data Preprocessing** – This involves cleaning raw stock market data by handling missing values, removing anomalies, and normalizing the data to ensure consistency in model training.
-Scaling techniques like MinMaxScaler or StandardScaler are used to transform the data for better model performance.
+   - **Scaling** the data using MinMaxScaler or StandardScaler to normalize values for better model performance.
+   - **Splitting the data** into training and testing sets to evaluate model accuracy.

-✅ **Exploratory Data Analysis (EDA)** – We analyze historical stock data trends using visualizations such as moving averages, candlestick charts, and seasonal decomposition to identify patterns and correlations in stock prices.
+✅ **Exploratory Data Analysis (EDA)** – EDA is performed to understand the historical patterns and trends in stock prices:
+   - **Moving Averages** help smooth fluctuations and highlight trends over time.
+   - **Candlestick Charts** provide a visual representation of open, high, low, and closing prices for better analysis.
+   - **Seasonal Decomposition** allows us to break down the stock prices into trend, seasonal, and residual components.
+   - **Correlation Analysis** helps identify relationships between different stock market indicators.

 ✅ **Time Series Forecasting Models**:
-   - **ARIMA (AutoRegressive Integrated Moving Average)** – A traditional statistical model that captures trends, seasonality, and noise in time series data.
-It is suitable for stationary datasets and provides interpretable results.
+   - **ARIMA (AutoRegressive Integrated Moving Average)** – A statistical method that models the time series by capturing trends, seasonality, and noise.
+It is useful for stationary datasets and provides interpretable results.
-   - **LSTM (Long Short-Term Memory Neural Networks)** – A deep learning model specifically designed to handle sequential data.
-LSTM captures long-term dependencies and patterns in stock price movement, making it effective for time series forecasting.
+   - **LSTM (Long Short-Term Memory Neural Networks)** – A deep learning model designed for sequential data that captures long-term dependencies in stock price movement.
+This makes it highly effective for predicting future stock prices.

-✅ **Evaluation Metrics** – We assess model performance using Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE) to compare prediction accuracy.
+✅ **Evaluation Metrics** – The performance of the forecasting models is assessed using:
+   - **Root Mean Square Error (RMSE)** – Measures how much the predicted values deviate from actual values.
+   - **Mean Absolute Error (MAE)** – Calculates the average absolute error between predicted and actual values.
+   - **Mean Absolute Percentage Error (MAPE)** – Expresses forecast accuracy as a percentage, making it easier to interpret results.

-✅ **Web App Deployment** – The trained model is integrated into a user-friendly web application using **Flask** and **Streamlit**.
-Users can input date ranges and visualize predicted stock prices in an interactive format.
+✅ **Web App Deployment** – The trained model is deployed using **Flask** and **Streamlit**, providing users with an interactive interface where they can:
+   - Input a date range for predictions.
+   - Visualize stock price trends through dynamic plots.
+   - Compare actual vs. predicted prices for performance evaluation.

 ---